U.S. Sentencing Commission’s

 Budget and Expenditures

-For FY 2017, the Commission received an annual appropriation of $18,100,000 to continue to fulfill statutory duties envisioned by the Sentencing Reform Act of 1984.
-The Commission did not request program increases for FY 2018.
-The Commission continues to maximize its existing resources by prioritizing cost-containment and efficiency.
+In fiscal year 2018, the Commission received an annual appropriation of $18,699,000 toward continued fulfillment of the statutory duties set forth in the Sentencing Reform Act of 1984.
+The Commission did not request program increases for fiscal year 2019.
+The Commission continues to maximize existing resources and prioritize cost-containment and efficiency.

-In FY 2017, the Commission took a leading role in increasing the fairness and effectiveness of sentencing, and improving recidivism outcomes, thereby saving federal resources.
-The subsequent sections of this report demonstrate the Commission’s commitment to these principles and in meeting its statutory requirements:
+In fiscal year 2018, the Commission took a leading role in providing data and analysis relating to the fairness and effectiveness of sentencing and improving recidivism outcomes, with the goal of using federal resources efficiently and appropriately.
+The subsequent sections of this report demonstrate the Commission’s commitment to these principles and to meeting its statutory requirements:

 - Conducting Research